top of page

 Naturalistic surroundings are becoming more obvious here.
 It has everything you need.
 Bringing up a hardy young herptile is possible as long as the conditions of their care are met.
 Replicating the rainforest for example, can be done in placing cork branches propped up or sticking fake plants by suction cups on the glass wall of a tank.
 Using your imagination and some backdrop photos will bring a habitat to life.

 Another option on the care spectrum would be to go bioactive.
 Simply put, a bioactive enclosure is a constant recycling of nutrients from substrate to herptile and back.
-To create something this complex, you would need a bigger budget for a full DIY project.
+To create something this complex, you would need a bigger budget for a full DIY project and research of each living-and-breathing layer.
 You could go with the full DIY project with the previous setups but there would be no reason to as they are meant to be minimalist styles.

-Everything from custom backgrounds made out of expanding foam, silicone and coco-coir substrate to glueing over-hanging branches with live-moss or live-plants attached, make for a hobbyists dream project.
+Everything from custom backgrounds made out of expanding foam, silicone and coco-coir substrate to glueing over-hanging branches with live-moss or live-plants attached, make for a dream project.
 If a herptile species requires a lot of water then a water filter, filter foam, plastic sheets and some hardscape rocks would be the start of a scenic waterfall feature.
-Again, it forces the idea of making human-made tools into something natural that passes on nutrients from one to the next.
+Again, it forces the idea of using human-made tools to make something look natural that passes on nutrients from one to the next.

 A false-bottom is a solid foundation that starts the process of natural movement of resources.
 Small clay balls and a permeable membrane, like window screen, would allow the passing of water from one layer to the next and prevent stagnation.

 Species-orientated substrate on top of the drainage layer complements growth.
 It has to allow humid-loving plants to spread their roots.
-Any invertebrates can feed on them and then pass nutrients to the soil.
-Desert species need a much simpler play-sand layer that doesn't need moisture but can still hold plants such as cacti or succulents.
+Any invertebrates can feed on the ingredients of the substrate and then pass nutrients back to it.
+Desert species need a much simpler play-sand/coco-fibre layer that doesn't need moisture but can still hold plants such as cacti or succulents and small beasties like springtails.

 Who Comes Up Trumps?